Bynder/bynder-js-sdk/README.md

   baseURL: "https://portal.getbynder.com/",
   clientId: "<your OAuth2 client id>",
   clientSecret: "<your OAuth2 client secret>",
+  // A redirect URI is required for authorization codes, not client credentials
-  redirectUri: "<url where user will be redirected after authenticating>" });
+  redirectUri: "<url where user will be redirected after authenticating>", });
 ```

   > Make sure the `baseURL` **does not** have the `/api` namespace at the end.
 The SDK will take care of it for you.
+  > Permanent tokens are no longer supported.
+Please request either an authorization code or client credentials.

 2. Create an authorization URL, login and get one-time authorization code